sendhilm1986/AiFocusApp/README.md

     *   Uses `openaiVoiceService` to generate guidance text and convert it to speech.
     *   Manages audio playback for both voice and background music, including fade-in/fade-out effects.
     *   Allows users to configure voice and volume settings.

+*   **`src/components/ai-hands-free-breathing.tsx`:**
+    *   Manages the entire hands-free user flow, from mood selection to exercise completion.
+    *   Uses AI voice to guide the user without any need for manual interaction after the initial mood selection.
+    *   Features a synchronized breathing animation.

 *   **`src/components/stress-calendar.tsx`:**
     *   Visualizes stress entries on a monthly calendar.